Brule River State Forest Canoeing and kayaking

 A variety of canoe and kayak experiences

 A canoe rental outfit located in Brule rents out both canoes and kayaks.
-This business also offer several trips and can pick up or drop off people and canoes.
+This business also offers several trips and can pick up or drop off people and canoes.

 Approximate time between landings